 Citing Text Evidence

 One of the best ways I have found to help students with reading comprehension is to include text evidence in their answers.
-This way, they eliminate the guessing but also learn to use the text as a source of information they need.
+This way, they eliminate the guessing and learn to use the text as the necessary source of information.

 Here is an example of a student using text evidence:

-In this example, the student uses a sentence starter or frame to refer to the text evidence.
+The student uses a sentence starter or frame to refer to the text evidence in this example.
 This gives students a way to explain where they found the information and that it is text evidence – NOT their opinion.

 Although there is no magic reading comprehension strategy, we can pre-teach vocabulary, set a purpose for reading, and require multiple readings to help most readers.
 Add to that checking for understanding using open-ended questions, and I know you will see improved reading comprehension, especially with Social Studies text.